Jane O. Cunningham is engaging, enchanting and enlightening when she tell stories.

 Georgia has been my home for the past 40 years but, if I am asked, “Where are you from?”
 I will answer Mississippi.
 That is where I was born and raised, and that is where I heard stories.
-I sat with my Daddy in his big red lounge chair in the living room, and some nights he would tell me stories.
-My favorite was why he was called Slimy and I was called Little Slimy by his grown-up friends.
+Some nights I sat with my Daddy in his big red lounge chair in the living room.
+He would tell me stories.
+My favorite was Slimy and Little Slimy, names his grown-up friends called us.
 Long Sunday afternoon rides “to see how the cotton was doing,” always ended with my head in my mama’s lap.
 I was spellbound by stories she would weave just for me.

 Summer nights when I was in bed with all the windows up in the house and the attic fan whirring, I was lulled to sleep by stories that drifted into my room from the living room.
 Stories of remembrances and everyday life told by the grownups.My big sister, Linda Kay, and I told stories dressed in Mama’s old clothes from the dress-up box in her closet.
 We performed shows in the living room.
 Linda Kay loved to read poetry and I told the fairy tales Linda Kay had read to me at bedtime.
 Sometimes we would dance to the music of a 78 record.
 “Dance, Ballerina, Dance”was one of our favorites.

 After our show we listened to Our Miss Brooks and Corlis Archer on the radio.

-When I graduated from high school I received a scholarship to a summer theater workshop at the University of Mississippi.
-It was a summer filled with awe and excitement!
-I fell in love with the magic of the theater, but a small voice inside me said, “This is not you magic.”
+When I graduated from high school, I received a scholarship to a summer theater workshop at the University of Mississippi.
+Awe and excitement filled the summer at “Ole Miss!”
+I fell in love with the magic of the theater, but a small voice inside me said, “This is not your magic.”
 The voices of my parents said, “We are sending you to college to get a job to support yourself.”
-Respect for both voices led me to earn a BS degree in Elementary Education from Mississippi State College for Women and later received a Master ‘s Degree in Early Childhood Education from Berry College in Georgia.
+Respect for both voices led me to earn a BS degree in Elementary Education from Mississippi State College for Women and a Master ‘s Degree in Early Childhood Education from Berry College in Georgia.